hooyuser/algebraic_geometry/algebraic_geometry.typ

 = Algebraic Curves

-In this chapter, by curve we mean a smooth, projective, algebraic variety of dimension.
+In this chapter, by curve we mean a smooth, projective, algebraic variety of dimension 1.